 Federal Direct Loan FAQs

 Your first step is to complete the FAFSA.
 ACHS will use the information from your FAFSA to determine how much student aid you are eligible to receive.
 Direct Loans are one component of your award package, which may contain other types of aid such as a Federal Pell Grant for eligible undergraduate students.
-Learn more about applying for federal financial aid online here.

 The MPN also explains the terms and conditions of your loan.
 In most cases, one MPN can be used for loans that you take out over several years of study.
 If you previously signed an MPN to receive a FFEL Program loan, you will need to sign a new MPN for a Direct Loan.

 Defaulting on a student loan has many serious implications.
 First, defaulting on your loan(s) can affect your credit rating and impact your future eligibility for student loans.
 In addition to the other personal consequences, defaulting on your loan also jeopardizes the institution’s eligibility for participation in student loan programs and could mean that other students just like you could be denied access to student loan funding.
 ACHS is here to support you academically and financially.
 We will do everything we can to ensure you have all the information you need to ensure access to graduate opportunities and timely repayment of your student loans.

 All students are required to complete loan entrance counseling prior to the award of federal student loan funds.

 Below are the maximum annual and aggregate (total) loan limits for Subsidized and Unsubsidized Federal Direct Loans.
 Students can have one type of loan or a combination of both.